Specialist Directory · United Kingdom

 Named clinician

-We require a real person with a first name and last name to be publicly identified.
-In our experience, anonymous “team of experts” does not qualify.
+A real person with a first name and last name must be publicly identified.
+Anonymous “team of experts” does not qualify.

 2